thi-ng/umbrella/packages/defmulti/README.md

   multi-function, but only checks if an implementation exists for the given args.
 Returns boolean.
 - `.isa(child, parent)` - establish dispatch value relationship hierarchy
+- `.impls()` - returns set of all dispatch values which have an implementation
 - `.rels()` - return all dispatch value relationships
 - `.parents(id)` - direct parents of dispatch value `id`
 - `.ancestors(id)` - transitive parents of dispatch value `id`